What is terminal illness cover?

 As mentioned above, a terminal illness pays out a benefit if you are diagnosed with a terminal condition and are predicted to die within 12 months.
 For example, an advanced form of cancer, (stage 4).

-Whereas critical illness pays out if you suffer a life-changing condition, covered by the policy, which is unlikely to result in death (in the near future).
+Whereas critical illness pays out if you suffer a life-changing condition, covered by your policy, which is unlikely to result in death (in the near future).

-Example conditions include a stroke or blindness, which although unlikely kill you, would impact your ability to work and provide for your family.
+Example conditions include a stroke, blindness, Alzheimer’s disease or Parkinson’s disease.
+Although unlikely to kill you, these conditions would impact your ability to provide for your family.

 Terminal and critical cover in summary: